natverse/nat.nblast/README.md

 [10.1016/j.neuron.2016.06.012](http://doi.org/10.1016/j.neuron.2016.06.012).

 In addition to basic pairwise comparison, the package implements search of databases of neurons.
-There is also suport for all x all comparison for a group of neurons.
+There is also support for all x all comparison for a group of neurons.
 This can produce a distance matrix suitable for hierarchical clustering, which is also implemented in the package.